 We often get asked, "What should I write about in my personal statement?"
 Unfortunately, the truthful answer is, "I don't know."
 After all, we don't know you yet!
 But we take the personal statement very seriously, so please spend time thinking about what you most want us to know about you-more than any other part of our process, this is where we glean the answer to, "Why do we want to admit you?"
-For more guidance, check out episodes 2, 4, and 12 of the A2Z vlog.
+For more guidance, check out episodes of the A2Z vlog here, here, here, and here.